Rare Roosevelt Dimes Worth Money

 1965 Silver Planchet Dime

-The 1965 Silver Planchet Roosevelt Dime was minted during a significant transitional period for U.S. coinage, as the U.S. Mint switched from using silver to a copper-nickel clad composition for dimes, quarters, and half dollars starting in 1965.
+The 1965 Silver Planchet Roosevelt Dime was minted during a significant transitional period for U.S. coinage.
+Starting in 1965, the U.S. Mint switched from silver to a copper-nickel-clad composition for dimes, quarters, and half dollars.

 However, some dimes were mistakenly struck on leftover 90% silver planchets from 1964, making these error coins highly desirable among collectors.

-The 1965 Silver Planchet Dime is a highly sought-after error coin, with value ranges depending on condition and demand.
-Typically, in circulated condition, these coins can be worth $4,000 to $7,000.
-Mint State or uncirculated coins can fetch $7,000 to $10,000.
+The 1965 Silver Planchet Dime is a highly sought-after error coin, with value varying depending on condition and demand.
+Typically, these coins can be worth $4,000 to $7,000 in circulated condition, while mint-state or uncirculated coins can fetch $7,000 to $10,000.

 In 2019, a 1965 Silver Planchet Roosevelt Dime graded MS62 by PCGS sold for $9,000.
 Higher-grade examples have sold for over $10,000 at auctions.